kaustubhhiware/Java1/README.md

 # Java_lin

-This is a beginner java learning repository , for n00bs
+This is a beginner java learning repository , for reference

 How to run your java file :